Hello you beautiful person! Welcome to my blog. I’m so glad you’re here! Simply put, I’m Miss Elaini, and I’m 25 years young.

-I should probably tell you about myself in four sentences or less, but I can’t.
-So whatever.
-I’m breaking the mold by just being me because I’m not that simple.
+I should probably tell you about myself in four sentences or less, but I have the hardest time writing “about” pages…

 You may ask who am I?
 Well that’s a lifetime discovery that I’m thrilled to be on.
 I suppose you could say I’m a daughter, sister, auntie, friend, blogger, fundraiser, and “mommy” (of sorts) to orphans.
-But I’m more than that.
-First and foremost, I love Jesus, and I live my life for the sole purpose of being in relationship with him.
+While I am all those things that’s not what defines me.
+First and foremost, I love Jesus, and I live my life for the sole purpose of being in relationship with him and making him known.

 All my life I’ve had various health challenges, but when I was 16, I woke up one day and realized I was really sick.
 My health rapidly declined and it was almost impossible to go out of my house, let alone my bed.
 For a while, I stayed curled up, since moving would cause my skin to crack and bleed.
 I struggled to not go completely crazy from the pain and sleepless nights.
 Living for four years in survival mode doesn’t help you dream at all, let alone dream big.
 It took me awhile to realize that I can’t change the past, but I can affect the future.
 So I am setting out to dream big dreams.
 I believe my pain has many purposes; one being to encourage and help others.
 Even though I am still weak, I don’t want to waste the life I have been given.
 I want my life to be one of worship to Jesus since he’s my joy.